PeterXiaoGuo/Data-Mining-References-And-Short-Explanations/2017-05-01-data-mining-references-principles.markdown

 * Gini index - the lower the better.
 * Leave - Node which we dont split anymore, because we have reached some stopping condition.

+**Attributes can be**

+– Nominal (or categorical), have 2 or more categories, no order.E.g.:country (USA, Spain)
+– Ordinal, 2 or more categories but can ordered or ranked.
+E.g. T-Shirt size: S,M,L,XL,XXL
+– Continuous Ordinal, e.g. temperature, salary

 #### Purpose